Atifzada/Hello-Mircoverse/README.md

 I would like to thank Microverse Team for giving m3 the opportunity to start my coding career with this project

+## 📝 License <a name="license"></a>

+This project is MIT licensed.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify, and/or distribute copies of the Software, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.